-With back-to-school time on the horizon, waking earlier becomes a priority, which means getting ready for bed is an even bigger deal.
+With upcoming holiday travel to visiting family members, your family’s schedule is likely to be in flux the next few months, which means getting ready for bed is an even bigger deal.
 Establishing a consistent bedtime routine will help your kiddos start their days (and nights) off in the right direction.
 While kids are never thrilled about going to sleep, we have a few ideas (from experts and parents like you!) to make bedtime a fun routine and not a nightly battle.

 1. Start bedtime 20 minutes to one hour earlier.